tiagomolin/Crime-Offences-in-Ireland-Backend/README.md

 Developed in Node.js using express

+Pre-requirements
+-Node.js 14.15
+-Yarn 1.22

-To install all dependencies use Yarn version 1.22 and execute "yarn install"
+To install all dependencies, fork the project and run command "yarn install".